ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 - [ ] To ensure cloud-native alignment, complete your data modeling and architectural reviews.
 For help with data modeling and architecture, contact the [IBM Garage](https://www.ibm.com/garage){: .external}.
 - [ ] Determine the best method for your initial setup, including [Terraform, API, CLI, or UI methods](/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance).
+- [ ] Determine the [hosting model](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui) and therefore the single- or multi-tenancy of your database.
 - [ ] To manage your database's encryption key for data-at-rest, you must [Bring Your Own encryption Key (BYOK)](/docs/cloud-databases?topic=cloud-databases-key-protect) when creating your database.
 This setup cannot be changed after your instance is provisioned.
 - [ ] Make sure that [IAM access policies and resource groups](/docs/account?topic=account-iamoverview) are set up correctly for your business protocols.
 - [ ] Ensure that your account is [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#before-service-endpoint-enablement).